bitcraze/bitcraze-website/src/development/contribute/repo-doc-guidelines.md

 The documentation should be organized in a tree fashion where related information is grouped and with finer detail the further out on a branch is located.
 The tree may have an abitrary depth, but the menu only supports 2 levels.

-Images goes into the `images` directory, you can use a tree structure here if you like.
+Images goes into the `docs/images` directory, you can use a tree structure here if you like.
 See below how to link to them.

 There is a directory named `_data` that contains meta data for the left side menu, see the menu section below for details.